elaforge/karya/doc/INSTALL.md

 ## INSTALLATION

 - Install GHC.
 At least 8.0 and 8.4 should work.
 8.2 definitely does not work.
-It should compile file, but the REPL won't work.
+It should compile fine, but the REPL won't work.
 Details at
 <https://ghc.haskell.org/trac/ghc/ticket/13604>.

 - Install (non-haskell dependencies)[#non-haskell-dependencies].